Tungurahua Erupts on 1st Feb 2014 | Ecuador Active Volcanoes

 Tungurahua Eruption

-Activity inside the volcano has increased in recent years, growing ever more disturbing.
-It reached a peak on February 1, 2014 when about five in the later afternoon, Thick heavy ash began spewing from the crater, rising rapidly into the skies above and traveling as far as the province of Loja near the Peruvian border.
-On that Saturday, a series of explosions began, beginning with two moderate explosions and these were followed by a massive explosion.
-With smoke and ash rising five miles into the sky flowing lava reached the Acupashal Mountain Pass blocking the route to the town of Baños, according to local authorities.
+The volcanic activity reached a peak on February 1, 2014, when around 5 p.m., thick ash began spewing from the crater, rising rapidly and traveling as far as the province of Loja, near the Peruvian border.
+A series of explosions followed, starting with two moderate blasts and culminating in a massive explosion.
+Smoke and ash rose five miles into the sky, and flowing lava reached the Acupashal Mountain Pass, blocking the route to Baños.

-Although authorities declared an orange alert, orange being next to the highest alert, Hermuy Calle, at the time, president of Emergency Operations, assured the press that the activity was “simply a release of inner pressure” and he did not expect the volcanic activity to increase in the hours ahead.
+Authorities declared an orange alert, the second-highest level, but Hermuy Calle, the president of Emergency Operations at the time, assured the public that the activity was “simply a release of inner pressure” and did not expect it to escalate.
+Although the ash appeared to be heading toward Quito, prevailing winds pushed it aside, sparing the city from significant damage.

-So far, man has not discovered a way to neutralize volcanoes and our best hope is the continuing technological progress in monitoring the approach of volcanic activity and warning the public.
+Despite technological advancements, humanity has not yet discovered a way to neutralize volcanoes.
+The best hope lies in continued progress in monitoring volcanic activity and providing timely warnings to the public.

 About Author